dnzc/theorem-guide/source/content/daniel/maths/[BOOK] Mobius-Maps/1-inversion.md

 <div className="flex justify-center items-center mt-2"> <AUTOSVG src='mobius/inversion/exampleinverted.svg' width='300' height='300'/> </div>

 <Thm type="Claim">
-Under inversion, the two circles with centers on segment BC, become two lines that are perpendicular to $BC$ (i.e., horizontal lines).
+Under inversion, the two circles with centres on segment BC, become two lines that are perpendicular to $BC$ (i.e., horizontal lines).
 <Proof outofline>
-We know the two circles in question both invert to lines, because they pass through the center of inversion $C$.
+We know the two circles in question both invert to lines, because they pass through the centre of inversion $C$.
 Now we need to show these lines meet ray $CB$ at right angles.
 Remember the *conformal map* property?
 Let's use it as follows.

 The two circles in question, meet ray $CB$ at right angles at two points (one of which is $C$).
 Since inversion is a conformal map, the inversion of each circle (which we already know is a line), meets the inversion of ray $CB$, which is ray $CB$ itself, at right angles.
 So we're done.
 </Proof>
 </Thm>

-Similarly to the Claim, the other two circles with centers on segment AC, become two lines that are perpendicular to $AC$ (i.e., vertical lines).
+Similarly to the Claim, the other two circles with centres on segment AC, become two lines that are perpendicular to $AC$ (i.e., vertical lines).

 <br/>